Four simple ways to integrate your data dictionary into your data cleaning process

 Now that we have done 4 transformations to our data using our data dictionary, we can view our final dataset.

-After sharing this post, someone suggested using a data dictionary to update variable types so I thought I might as well as that as a 5th use for your data dictionary.
+After sharing this post, someone suggested using a data dictionary to update variable types so I thought I might as well add that as a 5th use for your data dictionary.

 In order to do this, you will need one additional column in your data dictionary, which we will call “type”.